Jaredslocker21/organic_cat/README.md

 Some Hours Prior to Submission I noticed that on my phone has no credit card input field.
 3/28/2023 at 10:59

+3/28/2023 after hours of trial and error.
+It was the async tag in the meta causing the error.
+11:24

 I had Tutor support and Daisy Mc Girr test Web and Mobile with no errors or problems-

 Making me nervous